amar47shah/record-parser/README.md

   - `birth-date`
   - `gender-and-last-name`
   - `last-name-descending`
-* Either a single file or a list of files, separated by spaces, is allowed.
+* Multiple files should be separated by a space: `one.txt two.txt three.txt`

 API
 ---